DN-debug/peux-os-sitebuild/src/pages/twms.md

           Sdorfehs ( pronounced as 'Starfish' ), is a descendent of RatpoisonWM, created by Joshua Stein.
 I call it - Enhanced Successor of RatpoisonWM.
 It has all the goodies of Ratpoison, along with some enhancements, such as virtual-screens, a bar and window gaps.
-I felt the need to port it to Peux OS.
-Give it a try and you won't be dissapointed.
+Those who prefer Ratpoison, would easily fall in love with Starfish.
         actions:
           - label: SourceForge
             url: lorem-ipsum